onlyAvinash/roam_around_the_world/README.md

 ## Inspiration
 There ara many places in world which are underrated people don't know about it The place is not that much talked about.
 Many Travelling geeks find their next travel destination.
-This app gives travellers to discover new places.
+This app helps travellers to discover new places.

 ## What it does
 Its a community driven website.
 Website is made to help travllers find new places to travel which are worth visiting.
 Travllers can post a blog, share photos, pin location of the place they visited.